PabloMartinTejedor/Linear-Regression-Algorithm-Machine-Learning/README.md

 2. **Handling "NaN" Values**:

-   - **RAM** `NaN` values are replaced with the median (statistical measure less sensitive to outliers).
+   - RAM `NaN` Values: Replaced with the median (statistical measure less sensitive to outliers).
-   - **Storage** `NaN` values are removed (small percentage of such data removed doesn't affect the relationship between the different variables in the dataset with the target variable.
+   - Storage `NaN` Values: Removed (small percentage of such data removed doesn't affect the relationship between the different variables in the dataset with the target variable.

 3. **Encoding Categorical Variables**:  `Brand`, `Model`, `Color` and `Free` are encoded as numerical variables to analyze their relationship with the target variable.